 If you’re into educating yourself, then absolutely.
 I enjoyed learning how chocolate is grown, cultivated, and processed.

 BUT if you’re short on time, and were really only going to book the tour because of the samples, just go visit the factory shop.
 Here you’ll get to try many of the bar flavours before you purchase, alongside some Theo specials not available anywhere else.

 - their full bean to bar practices.
 Maybe you pay a little more for their bars, but you do so because the farmer is being paid a fair price, and the product is organic.
 Theo also contribute to the community where their chocolate is grown.
 This is the way business should be done.

 - the education segment of the tour – learning how chocolate is grown, cultivated and produced was really interesting .
 Now I understand more when reading the labels on the back of my chocolate bars

-- you do get a good range of samples on the tour – I did a 12pm tour – chocolate for lunch!
+- Theo are very generous with samples.
+You get a good range of samples on the tour – I did a 12pm tour – chocolate for lunch!